brawer/cadaref-zurich/README.md

 manually checked) from scanned and OCRed point deletion logs that happened to get archived by the City of Zürich.

-9. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores...
+9. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores geo-referenced imagery in Cloud-Optimized GeoTIFF format.
+The georeferencing is done by calling the [Cadaref tool](https://github.com/brawer/cadaref) with the rendered image, map scale, symbols and points that were found by the previous steps.
+If an image could not be georeferenced, the pipeline stores it in TIFF format in `workdir/not_georeferenced`.

-In `workdir/logs`, the poipeline stores a log file for every mutation.
+In `workdir/logs`, the pipeline stores a log file for every mutation.

 In `workdir/tmp`, the pipeline stores temporary files.
 We do not use `/tmp`